Research Team

 Dr. Nick Gill

-Dr. Gill is a political geographer, teaching Human Geography at the University of Exeter.
+Dr. Gill is a political geographer, and Professor of Human Geography at the University of Exeter.
 He has conducted ground-breaking research on asylum adjudication in the UK.
 His previous research and methodology forms the foundation of ASYFAIR.

 Email: N.M.Gill@exeter.ac.uk